 Urban Place Analysis

-The ‘change by component’ and ‘component comparison’ maps represent simultaneously both annual (average) percentage change, and change in absolute size, by using a mix of symbols – colour and size.
-Maps for net migration, natural change, and total population change are provided either separately (e.g., net migration across the entire period) or collectively (e.g., net migration, natural change and total change for each single period) by choosing the relevant category from the list.
-(Natural Change refers to both the difference between births and deaths, which is conventionally referred to as 'natural increase' or 'natural decrease', and to change in the size of each cohort as younger cohorts move into the next age group.)
+The maps represent simultaneously both annual (average) percentage change, and change in absolute size, by using a mix of symbols – colour and size.
+Separate maps of net migration, natural change, and total population change are provided by choosing the relevant category from the list.
+(Natural Change refers to both the difference between births and deaths, conventionally referred to as 'natural increase' or 'natural decrease', and to change in the size of each cohort as younger cohorts move into the next age group.)

 Most of the spatial variation in population change is explained by net migration, because it differs markedly for each urban place, while natural change is relatively even across New Zealand.
 Although some towns are already experiencing natural decrease (where deaths exceed births), at this stage the decrease is relatively small and plays a minor role in overall size.